stephenwhippuk/doc-viewer/README.md

 A Web app written in Vanilla JS and CSS. hosted in a node server

-to run it clone the repository and then run the command (in the src folder)
+to run it clone the repository and then run the command (in the root folder)

 > npm run serve